RGBCube/site/site/dump/web/hsts.md

 This will make your browser completely forget about that site and thus not be able to recall the HSTS header, and let you connect insecurely.

+> Do not do this if you value your browsing history of that site.
+It literally
+> says "Forget This Site", act accordingly.

 These instrucitons are Firefox and Firefox-based browser specific, but the process is same on other browsers.